LivCodes/lecture-history-F2020/018-arrays/README.md

 + Under what conditions will an array be strictly or abstractly equal to another array?

 ## Important Array Tools
++ What happens when you invoke a function with extra arguments?
     + What is the purpose of rest parameters?
-How do they differ from the arguments object?
+    + How do they differ from the arguments object?
 + What does it mean to destructure a JavaScript array?
 + What is the purpose of the spread operator?